EugeneDeWaalOfficial/pantry-nestjs-restapi/README.md

-# pantry-nodejs-express-mongodb-docker
+# pantry-nestjs-restapi
-This is the official RESTApi backend for the Pantry application built using NodeJS, Express, MongoDB and Docker.
+This is the official NestJS RESTApi backend for the Pantry application built using NodeJS, NestJS, MongoDB and Docker.